kenhanscombe/ukbtools/README.md

 <br>

-__Note:__ You can move the three files in your fileset after creating them with `ukb_conv`, but they should be kept together. `ukb_df()` automatically updates the read call in the R source file to point to the correct directory (the current directly by default, or the directory specified by `path`).
+__Note:__ You can move the three files in your fileset after creating them with `ukb_conv`, but they should be kept together. `ukb_df()` automatically updates the read call in the R source file to point to the correct directory (the current directory by default, or a directory specified by `path`).

 ## Other tools